 JBL Boom Box Vs UE HYPERBOOM

-Now when I was testing this side by side with the JBL boom box I confirmed it’s a very similar experience JBL and finally UE is neck.
+Now when I was testing this side by side with the JBL boom box I confirmed it’s a very similar experience to JBL and finally UE is the neck.

-And neck but under scrutiny under review the UE covers my big open room a bit better the audio is more filling the bass on both of these massive speakers are really freak in good
+And neck but under scrutiny, under review, the UE covers my big open room a bit better the audio is more filling the bass on both of these massive speakers is really freak in good

-I stood on the other side of this room and again listening for the nuances at 50% volume they’re both honestly neck.
+I stood on the other side of this room and again listened for the nuances at 50% volume they’re both honestly neck.

-Now from my testing the audio and JBL has a warmer tone and it’s noticeable any lower mid-range you hear it more.
+Now from my testing the audio and JBL have a warmer tone and it’s noticeable any lower mid-range you hear it more.

 Sub-base of Both Speakers